canuakgun/SE302/README.md

 ## 🧮 Scheduling Algorithm

-The Exam Scheduler uses a **Constraint Satisfaction Problem (CSP)** approach with intelligent heuristics to generate optimal schedules.
+The Exam Scheduler uses a **Greedy Algorithm** with intelligent heuristics and constraint prioritization to generate optimal schedules efficiently.

 ### Algorithm Overview